Credits required: 18

 Who should apply

-Current students with a related major at WMU are eligible to complete this minor.
+Current students with in any major at WMU are eligible to complete this minor.

 Professionals in the field of aging work in a variety of settings.
 Whether working directly with older adults or working as advocates, educators and researchers, the number of careers in this field is growing.
 According to the Association for Gerontology in Higher Education, career opportunities exist in many different areas: